MicrosoftDocs/azure-docs/articles/connectors/connectors-create-api-mq.md

 - To validate the private key certificate from your MQ server, the MQ connector uses public key certificates that usually exist on your logic app's virtual machine host in the host's [Trusted Root Certification Authorities (CA) Store](/windows-hardware/drivers/install/trusted-root-certification-authorities-certificate-store).

-  However, if the host doesn't have all the required public key certificates, or if your MQ server has to send a non-publicly trusted private key certificate, you need to take extra steps.
+  However, if the host doesn't have all the required public key certificates, or if your MQ server sends a non-publicly trusted private key certificate, you need to take extra steps.
 For more information, see [Prerequisites].

 - To validate the private key certificate from your Standard logic app, the MQ built-in connector uses public key certificates that exist on your MQ server.
 To add a private key certificate for your logic app to send as a client certificate, see [Add a private key](#add-private-key-certificate).